Did you know that routine blood work does not include the tests necessary to identify iron deficiency. What?!

 If you’ve struggled with the many symptoms of low iron, but your blood work has always been ‘normal’

 Doctors often simply run a CBC, or Complete Blood Count, to analyze your blood health.
 While a CBC can identify low hemoglobin (iron deficiency anemia)…but that is only part of the story!
 The CBC is missing the test you need to identify the first (and potentially severe) stages of iron deficiency!
+(To learn more about the causes, risk factors, & stages of low iron click here to download the Iron Repair Manual)

 Our understanding of the importance of iron has come a loooong way over the past 10-15 years.
 Science used to tell us that iron was really only important for the formation of hemoglobin (the iron containing protein that carriers oxygen through the blood).
 As a result, doctors were trained to look at hemoglobin as the only marker for establishing healthy iron levels.